julien6387/supvisors/docs/configuration.rst

 ``pattern`` Rules
 ~~~~~~~~~~~~~~~~~

-It may be quite tedious to give these informations to each program, especially if multiple programs use common rules.
+It may be quite tedious to give all this information to each program, especially if multiple programs use common rules.
 So two mechanisms were put in place to help.

 The first is the ``pattern``.
 It can be used to configure a set of programs in a more flexible way than just